CumulusNetworks/docs/content/cumulus-netq-416/Validate-Operations/Cable-Validations.md

 The cable validation tool is a standalone tool that you can launch from the NetQ UI.
 All users work from a single instance of the tool.
 Refer to the <a href="https://docs.nvidia.com/networking/display/cablevalidationtool160/" target="_blank">Cable Validation Tool User Guide</a> for:

 - A comprehensive <a href="https://docs.nvidia.com/networking/display/cablevalidationtool160/introduction#src-4183397448_Introduction-SymptomsandRemediation" target="_blank">list of cabling issues</a> that the tool can detect.
-- An <a href="https://docs.nvidia.com/networking/display/cablevalidationtool160/introduction#src-4183397448_Introduction-SymptomsandRemediation" target="_blank">overview of the UI</a>.
+- An <a href="https://docs.nvidia.com/networking/display/cablevalidationtool160/bringup+gui" target="_blank">overview of the UI</a>.
 - Instructions for running <a href="https://docs.nvidia.com/networking/display/cablevalidationtool160/topology+files" target="_blank">topology validations</a>.

+When you are finished using the cable validator, it's a good idea to shut it down to free up resources.
+To do this, navigate to <b>System Admin</b> in the side navigation.
+From the <b>Services</b> tab, select <b>Stop Bringup</b>.
 {{%/notice%}}

 ## Requirements and Support

+The cable validation tool is compatible with Spectrum-X and NVLink fabrics running Cumulus Linux or NVOS, respectively. {{<exlink url="https://docs.nvidia.com/networking/display/cablevalidationtool160/installation+notes" text="Read more about supported device types">}}.

 | Fabric Size | CPU Requirements | Memory | Disk Space (Minimum) | Disk Space (Recommended) |
 | :--------- | --------- | ----------- |  ----------- |  ----------- |